Data-Science-Society-UCR/template-Parkinson-Risk/README.md

 ### 3. Libraries / Dependencies

-For this project, we will use the `pandas`, `numpy`, `matplotlib`, and `seaborn` libraries.
-If you haven't already, please install these libraries using pip/pip3 install.
+For this project, you will be using the `pandas`, `numpy`, `matplotlib`, `seaborn`, and `scikit-learn` libraries.
+If you haven't already, please install these libraries using pip/pip3 or conda install.

 ### 4. Exploratory Data Analysis (EDA)